-The panel was chaired by Sara Roy, with Herbert Kelman, George Assousa, Jerome Segal, Ruham Nimri as speakers.
-One of the functions of interactive problem solving – and other track-two efforts – is to reframe unproductive negotiations in a way that makes them more capable of producing an outcome that is acceptable to both parties and can elicit the support of their general populations.
+At the first conference in 2014 , the opening session was chaired by Sara Roy and the speakers were Herbert C. Kelman, George Assousa, Jerome Segal, and Ruham Nimri.
+One of the functions of interactive problem solving – and other track-two efforts – is to re-frame unproductive negotiations in a way that makes them more capable of producing an outcome that is acceptable to both parties and can elicit the support of their general populations.
 The panel speakers presented the results of their efforts to develop new ideas, formulas and efforts to re-frame negotiations of a two-state solution to the Israeli-Palestinian conflict.
 The document presenting the four proposals is available here.

-One of these proposals was from Dr. George Assousa.
-The speaker notes for his talk Delivering a Two-State Solution are available here.
+Dr. George Assousa’s speaker notes for his talk Delivering a Two-State Solution are available here.
 In his talk, Dr. Assousa introduced his Dual Democracies model for the two states.
 Going back to first principles, and focusing on the settler issue in particular, Dr. Assousa argued that a two-state solution can only be achieved via reciprocal minorities, Arab in the Israeli state, and Jewish in the Palestinian state, which would act as a vehicle for acceptance across the two-state solution.
 Dr. Assousa’s talk was based upon a Track Two process commenced in October 2006, quietly exploring and promoting the Dual Democracies model on both sides of the conflict, and in the international community, principally in the U.S. and Europe.
-The 2013 final status negotiation framework borne out of this process, which was made available to key players before the July 2013 – April 2014 negotiations began, is available here.
+The 2013 final status negotiation framework borne out of this process is available here.